masak/workshop/abstraction.md

 So one day you stop in front of him and go "Dude," (because that's totally how people spoke back in 1880), "all you ever do is go 'The [INSERT POLITICIAN HERE] is an ass!'
-Frankly, it feels like a Monty Python sketch without a punchline!
+Frankly, it feels like a Monty Python sketch without a punchline.
 And what's up with constantly bringing insult on donkeys?"

 Well, congratulations.
 You've just practiced the ancient and noble art of abstraction.
 Wearing your best 1880s clothes, at that.